Platform of the Libertarian Party of Kentucky

 3.1 Taxes

 All individuals are entitled to keep the fruits of their labor.
-We call for the repeal of income and inheritance taxes.
+We call for the repeal of income, inheritance, property, and sales taxes.
 We oppose all new taxes, increases of existing taxes, and the creation of state debt.
 Instead, we call for a significant reduction in spending and the sale of state assets to pay for existing debt.
 Furthermore, most “Special Taxing Districts” are ruled by unelected boards, with no accountability to the public.
 Kentucky voters, or their elected representatives, should vote on any proposed tax.

 3.2 Abortion